devdussey/Dusscord/README.md

 **Permission errors?**
 - Verify bot has `Send Messages` and `Use Slash Commands` permissions
 - Make sure the bot role is above any role restrictions

+### Environment Variables

+- `OWNER_FALLBACK_ON_CHANNEL_FAIL`: When set to `true`, if a guild’s log delivery mode is set to `channel` and sending to the configured channel fails (missing/not set/inaccessible), the bot will fall back to DMing bot owners.
+When unset or `false`, no owner-DM fallback occurs in `channel` mode.
+Applies to both moderation and security logs.